Grismund/i-am-the-forest-srd/README.md

 Water -­ Represents a Forest's ability to control its rivers, springs, lakes and glaciers.
 All living things depend on clean water.
 While a Forest naturally nourishes those within its borders, some Forests adept in water have been known to sabotage water sources.

-Earth -­ Repersents a Forest's command of the soil, the stone, the hills, mountains, canyons and fault lines.
+Earth -­ Represents a Forest's command of the soil, the stone, the hills, mountains, canyons and fault lines.
 Forests adept in earth can have surprising control over the altitude and density of their lands, creating mudslides or sinkholes when needed.

 Air -­ Represents a Forest's ability to control the heavens.
-Forests adept in air harnass this power to supply gentle rains, but others spin out hurricanes, dust storms, heat, blinding darkness, or even toxic gas.
+Forests adept in air harness this power to supply gentle rains, but others spin out hurricanes, dust storms, heat, blinding darkness, or even toxic gas.

 #### Nature Value
 Each Forest contains each of the four Nature Types,